 Mikey kissed his teeth, “Bite me, bread runner.
 Banksy over here made it everyone’s business.”

 Another loud scream came from the back of house poured into the lounge.
 This time it was a girl’s scream.
 Brianne’s scream.

-“Okay, I’m officially freaked,” sobbed Banksy, crossing her arms as goosebumps ran down her over exposed, caramel skin.
+“Okay, I’m officially freaked,” sobbed Banksy, crossing her arms as goosebumps ran down her exposed skin.